Worship With Us

 December 24, 2020

 5:00 p.m. - Sanctuary

 11:00 p.m. - Sanctuary

 Our "midnight mass" begins with a prelude of carols sung by our choir at 10:30, and includes incense and communion.
-The service concludes with candlelight and singing.
+The service concludes at midnight with singing by candlelight.

 10:30 a.m. - Sanctuary

 A simple Eucharistic celebration on the morning of the Feast Day of Christ's birth to commemorate the Incarnation of the Word of God.